Diogenes27/KleidiGame/README.md

 A simple unix-style command-line game about hacking.

-After pressing run, resize console window height so "KLEIDI" is barely visible.
+After pressing run, resize console window height so "KLEIDI" is barely visible on the splashscreen before you continue.

 The game is designed to be run in a 25 high by 80 wide terminal window.
 Please resize terminal window accordingly.